Equivalence Testing

 Related terms: Equivalence bounds, Falsification, Frequentist analyses, Inference by confidence intervals, Null Hypothesis Significance Testing (NHST), Smallest effect size of interest (SESOI), TOSTER, TOST procedure.

-Drafted and Reviewed by: Charlotte R. Pennington, Bradley Baker, James E. Bartlett, Jamie P. Cockcroft, Tobias Wingen, FlĂĄvio Azevedo
+Reviewed by: Bradley Baker, James E. Bartlett, Jamie P. Cockcroft, Tobias Wingen, FlĂĄvio Azevedo